 Have Positive Expectations to Reduces Anxiety

 Placebo effect research shows that positive expectations reduce anxiety.
-When you bring an expectation of being well into deeper brainwave states, and begin to feel that possibility as a reality, you reduce your anxiety, which automatically increases parasympathetic tone in your autonomic nervous system.
-This increased parasympathetic tone initiates repair processes, reduces cortisol levels, and increases heart rate variability; all of which result in rejuvenation and rebalancing of your body’s systems.
+When you bring an expectation of being well into deeper brainwave states and begin to feel that possibility as a reality, you reduce your anxiety.

 Expect Reward

-Placebo effect research also shows that when you have expectation for reward, you anticipate being rewarded by getting well.
-But if you have limiting beliefs stuck in your subconscious mind that say you don’t deserve a reward, or you don’t deserve to get well, this may block your inner physician placebo effect from being triggered.
+Placebo effect research also shows that when you have expectations for reward, you anticipate being rewarded by getting well.
+However, if you have limiting beliefs stuck in your subconscious mind that say you don’t deserve a reward, or you don’t deserve to get well, this may block the activation of your inner physician's placebo effect.

 Condition Yourself